janikvonrotz/olmoto/README.md

 # Done

+* Next and Previous navigation - add componentWillReceiveProps for spinner loading
 * 2 files goto previous not working
 * File edit - Spinner
 * User - check if is admin by method on client startup